MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/format-output-az-cli2.md

 None	None		/subscriptions/ff696af2-840a-43d1-af03-8f78cdfb5185/resourceGroups/RGDEMO001/providers/Microsoft.Compute/virtualMachines/KBDemo02None	None	westus	KBDemo020			None	Succeeded	RGDEMO001	None			Microsoft.Compute/virtualMachinesed36baa9-9b80-48a8-b4a9-854c7a858ece
 ```

-Next example shows how the `tsv` output can be piped to commands like `grep` and `cut` to further parse specific values out of the `list` output.
-The `grep` command selects only items that have text "RGD" in them and then the `cut` command selects only the 8th field (separated by tabs) value to show in the output.
+The next example shows how the `tsv` output can be piped to commands like `grep` and `cut` to further parse specific values out of the `list` output.
+The `grep` command selects only items that have text "RGD" in them and then the `cut` command selects only the eighth field (separated by tabs) value to show in the output.

 ```azurecli
 az vm list --out tsv | grep RGD | cut -f8